 There are so many things you’ll only see in the Frontier State.
 Don’t miss your chance to watch a Glacial River surging by as meltwater spills from the mountains or marvel at the rosy Alpenglow that circles the peaks.
 Experience the “Alaska Factor” as you hike through a tundra landscape that seems to go on forever or brave the evening cold to see the 50 shades of green painted across the night sky.

 You can experience the northern lights and a host of other Alaskan highlights -- from whale-watching to glacier cruises -- on a YMT Vacations land tour or cruise tour.
-The Majestic Alaska Cruise & Tour and the Alaskan Discovery Tour offer the best chance to witness the unforgettable aurora borealis.
+The Alaska Northern Lights Tour and the Alaskan Discovery Tour offer the best chance to witness the unforgettable aurora borealis.
 For information on these specific itineraries and how you can join the fun, call your travel agent or YMT Vacations at 1-888-756-9072.